pnp/blog/content/post/introduction-to-json.md

 These are all name/value pairs, but there are several kinds of values;
 the next few sections will explain each of them.
-> Geek note: Turning data objects into JSON is called \"serialization\";
+> Geek note: Turning data objects into JSON is called "serialization";
-> turning JSON back into data objects is called \"parsing\" or sometimes
+> turning JSON back into data objects is called "parsing" or sometimes
-> \"deserialization\".
+> "deserialization".

 ## Strings (Text)